 Sync actions

-For example, let's start with a simple action to increment a counter by some value:
+For example, here's a simple synchronous action that increments a counter by a given amount:

 final int amount;